 Course objectives are aligned with the International Society for Technology in Education, National Educational Technology Standards, (NETS-T) III, VI

 No travel to campus is required.
-Because this class is online and open to you 24/7, you may participate from your home or work computer during hours that are flexible and convenient for your work and family schedule, however this is not a self-paced course.
+You may participate from your home or work computer during hours that are flexible and convenient for your work and family schedule.

 The School of Education reserves the right to cancel classes that do not meet minimum enrollment requirements.